01-edu/public/subjects/trimatoi/README.md

 ### Instructions

-- Write a function that transforms a number within a `string`, in a number represented as an `int`.
+- Write a function that transforms a number within a `string`, in an `int`.

 - For this exercise the handling of the sign `-` **has** to be taken into account.
 If the sign is encountered before any number it should determine the sign of the returned `int`.